Successful participation trade fairs

 3. Select the right trade fair

-- Check if a trade fair is a good market entry in the market of your choice
+- Check if a trade fair is a good market entry point in the market of your choice

 - Check the trade fair concept, period and cross-check with other events